On directional maximal operators in higher dimensions: Proof of Theorem A

 The key geometric fact used in the proof of the following lemma is that the hyperplane perpendicular to $\omega$ is contained in $\cup_{\sigma\in\Sigma} \Psi_{\!\sigma\!,i_{\!\sigma}}$ for all $\omega\in \Omega_{\bf i}$.
-When~$n\ge 3$, this fails to be true if we replace $\frac{n-1}{n}$ in the definition of $\Psi_{\!\sigma\!,i}$ by another constant strictly less than $\frac{n-2}{n}$, no matter how fine we take the partition.
-The proof of Theorem~A hinges upon the fact that this covering is possible with a constant strictly less than one.
-At this point, the lacunarity is not used, just that the partition is sufficiently fine.
+This is no longer true if, in the definition of the cones, $n$ is replaced by a constant strictly less than $n-1$.
+At this point we do not use that the dividing sequences are lacunary.